nikkodyb/forensics-cases/challenges/rhino-hunt/report.md

   - `gumbo2.txt`

 - **Document:**
-  - `f0334472.doc` – A key file containing the suspect’s diary entry, which provided insight into the destruction of the hard drive and the attempt to reformat the USB key.
+  - `f0334472.doc` â€“ A key file containing the suspectâ€™s diary entry, which provided insight into the destruction of the hard drive and the attempt to reformat the USB key.

 Additionally, **Steghide** was used to determine that some of the recovered images had steganographic potential.
 These images could hide small amounts of data (5 - 23.1 kB), but further analysis was not conducted to extract hidden content.